lkrum/Ready-Pet-Go/README.md

 7. [Feedback](#feedback)

 ## Description
 Ready, Pet, Go! is for pet people everywhere.
-We want to be your trusted companion for all things pet-related by providing a space where you can chat with friends, connect with fellow pet owners, and show off your fur babies and spoil them with pet-specific boxes!
+We want to be your trusted companion for all things pet-related by providing a space where you can chat with friends, connect with fellow pet owners, show off your fur babies and spoil them with pet-specific boxes!

 Preview: ![Preview](./client/src/images/WebPreview.png)

 ## Installation
 No installation needed.
-Just make an account and join the fun!
+Just make an account and join in on the fun!
 [Click here to join.](https://ready-pet-go-835e6edf1caa.herokuapp.com/home)

 ## Usage
 FAQs & more in-depth tutorials can be find at our [wiki.](https://github.com/js-Quest/ready-pet-go/wiki/FAQs)

-Let's break it down though:
 1. Sign up!
-2. Complete quiz that sets up your profile.
+2. Complete a short quiz that sets up your profile.
-3. Upload your profile pic & add  your pet (psst! they get to have a profile too!).
+3. Upload your profile picture and create your pet's profile.
-4. Start chatting, make a meetup, or shop!
+4. Start chatting, make a meetup, or shop for products!

 ## Contributors
 [Jessica Saddington](https://github.com/js-Quest)